-(5.3) A manufacturer required to test more than one test vehicle (section (h)(2.1.2)) may utilize internal calibration sign-off test procedures (e.g., forced cool downs, less frequently calibrated emission analyzers, etc.) instead of official exhaust emission test procedures to obtain the emission test data required in section (h) for all but one of the required test vehicles.
-The manufacturer may elect this option if the data from the alternative test procedure are representative of official exhaust emission test results.
-Manufacturers using this option are still responsible for meeting the malfunction criteria specified in sections (e) and (f) when emission tests are performed in accordance with official exhaust emission test procedures.
+- (4.2.1) The manufacturer shall set the system or component on the test vehicle for which detection is to be tested at the criteria limit(s) prior to conducting the applicable preconditioning cycle(s).
+If a second preconditioning cycle is permitted in accordance with section (g)(4.1) above, the manufacturer may adjust the system or component to be tested before conducting the second preconditioning cycle.
+The manufacturer may not replace, modify, or adjust the system or component after the last preconditioning cycle has taken place. - (4.2.2) After preconditioning, the test vehicle shall be operated over the applicable FTP cycle (or Unified Cycle, if approved) to allow for the initial detection of the tested system or component malfunction.
+This driving cycle may be omitted from the testing protocol if it is unnecessary.
+If required by the designated monitoring strategy, a cold soak may be performed prior to conducting this driving cycle. - (4.2.3) The test vehicle shall then be operated over the cold start and hot start exhaust tests of the applicable FTP test.
+If monitoring during the Unified Cycle is approved, a second Unified Cycle may be conducted prior to the FTP test. - (4.3) A manufacturer required to test more than one test vehicle (section (g)(2.1.2)) may utilize internal calibration sign-off test procedures (e.g., forced cool downs, less frequently calibrated emission analyzers, etc.) instead of official FTP test procedures to obtain the emission test data required in section (g) for all but one of the required test vehicles.
+The manufacturer may elect this option if the data from the alternative test procedure are representative of official FTP emission test results.
+Manufacturers using this option are still responsible for meeting the malfunction criteria specified in section (e) when emission tests are performed in accordance with official FTP test procedures.